 Introduction

 Parts may contain references to other parts in the package and to resources outside of the package.
-These references are represented inside the referring part in ways that are specific to the content type of the part; that is, in arbitrary markup or an application-defined encoding.
-This effectively hides the internal and external links between parts from consumers that do not understand the content types of the parts containing such references.
+These references are represented inside the referring part in ways that are specific to the media type of the part; that is, in arbitrary markup or an application-defined encoding.
+This effectively hides the links between parts from consumers that do not understand the media types of the parts containing such references.

 The package introduces a higher-level mechanism to describe references from parts to other internal or external resources, namely, relationships.
 Relationships represent the type of connection between a source part and a target resource.
 They make the connection directly discoverable without looking at the part contents, so they are independent of content-specific schemas and are quick to resolve.